Auto Outlook 2040: The Rise of Fully Autonomous Vehicles

 Theme #2 – The Rise of Self-Driving Vehicles

 Today, 99.9% of all passenger and light commercial vehicles on the road have little to no automation capabilities.
 However, Tesla and a few additional OEMs have made great strides in introducing what the industry classifies as Level 2 (Partial Automation).
 By 2040, we expect that over 90% of all vehicles sold will be “Highly” and “Fully” autonomous systems, classified as Level 4 and 5 automation, respectively.
-Here’s a brief definition of the different forms of automation according the National Highway Traffic Safety Administration (NHTSA):
+Here’s a brief definition of the different forms of automation according to the National Highway Traffic Safety Administration (NHTSA):

 - Level 0: No Automation – A human controls all the critical driving functions.